riscv-android-src/toolchain-rustc/src/doc/rustc-guide/src/how-to-build-and-run.md

 you need to add a `debug!` statement to inspect the value of some state or better understand the problem.
 In that case, you really need a full build.
-By leveraging incremental, though, you can often get these builds to complete very fast (e.g., around 30 seconds): the only catch is this requires a bit of fudging and may produce compilers that don't work (but that is easily detected and fixed).
+By leveraging incremental, though, you can often get these builds to complete very fast (e.g., around 30 seconds).
+The only catch is this requires a bit of fudging and may produce compilers that don't work (but that is easily detected and fixed).